-Removal of TW A will require instream work in an unnamed stream (AWC Code 231-30-10075) between RWs 16-34 and 13-31, potentially impacting EFH-containing spawning habitat for pink salmon.
-No HAPC or EFH Areas Protected from Fishing have been documented within the proposed project area, and thus none would be impacted.
+Removal of TW A will require instream work in an unnamed stream (AWC Code 231-30-10077) between RWs 16-34 and 13-31, potentially impacting EFH-containing spawning habitat for pink salmon.
+With the removal of TW A and the culvert that acts as a passage barrier, fish access to approximately 800 linear feet of potential anadromous stream habitat will be available beyond where the taxiway currently blocks the upstream movement of salmon.